vishak-hk/PhishDetect/README.md

 ## INTRODUCTION

 The Internet global connectivity is regarded as a crossroads where users can meet and share information.
-This is the primary reason phishers choose this method of data exchange as a point of contact to conduct widespread phishing attacks by infecting computers with spyware that directs people to bogus websites.
+This is the primary reason phishers choose this method of data exchange as a point of contact to conduct widespread phishing attacks by infecting computers with spyware that directs people to bogus websites. <br>
 Phishing attack is one of the most dangerous threats to online accounts and data because these attacks pose as a trustworthy firm or person, and they employ social engineering techniques to make victims more likely to fall for the scam.

 ## PHISHING MECHANISM ![image](https://github.com/vishak-hk/PhishDetect/assets/87275085/455064c7-59f4-4433-87e8-47c4e2bcb427)